mverleg/pyjson_tricks/README.rst

 Revised BSD License; at your own risk, you can mostly do whatever you want with this code, just don't use my name for promotion and do keep the license file.

-Contributions are welcome!
-Please test that the ``py.test`` tests still pass when sending a pull request.
+Contributions (ideas, issues, pull requests) are welcome!

 .. _documentation: http://json-tricks.readthedocs.org/en/latest/#main-components
 .. _stackoverflow: http://stackoverflow.com/questions/3488934/simplejson-and-numpy-array